kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp.markdown

 A lot is going on in this task: I run tasks in a specific order with `run-sequence`.
 First I delete the assets folder for a fresh creation.
 Then I run the Jekyll build for production, create the development assets like I did in development.
 And after this is finished I start with optimizing my assets and revisioning of the files.

 ## Jekyll for Production
+The Jekyll task is quite similar except for two things: I create my site to the production folder and I add another config file `_config.build.yml` as an option (be carefull, add no space between two files).

+My Jekyll production config just overwrites some values as the `url`, hide future posts (`future: false`) or hide drafts (`show_drafts: false`).

+{% aside aside-hint %}
+<p>To speed up generation of your site in development, you may set <code>limit_post: 5</code>, which will only generate the last five posts.
+Additionally I set <code>future: true</code> and <code>show_drafts: true</code> to see Drafts and Posts with a future date.</p>
+{% endaside %}

 {% figure code-figure "config.js" %}
 {% highlight javascript %}